Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.debugview

 Prints `message` to the debug console.
-If you are not debugging mupen with Visual Studio, this function will do nothing
+If you are not debugging mupen with Visual Studio, this function will do nothing.

-@*param* `message` — The string to print to the debug console
+@*param* `message` — The string to print to the debug console.

 ```lua